-Almond and Coconut Flour: These cookies use almond because I wanted to keep the carbs low as possible.
-Almond flour has fewer carbs than coconut flour per weight.
-However, I used just a tiny bit of coconut flour to help with the structure of these butter cookies.
+I used more almond flour than coconut flour since it has fewer carbs than coconut flour per weight.
+However, I used just a tiny bit of coconut flour to help with the structure of these cookies.

 If you decide to not use coconut flour or change the amounts of the flour, please be aware that your cookies will not the same.
-I bet they still would taste great, but just know the results will vary.
+They still would taste great, but just know the results will vary.

 Coconut oil acts differently than butter in a baking recipe.
 Coconut oil is pure fat, as the butter has some trace protein and some milk solids.
 I do however have an eggnog cookie recipe that used coconut oil.

-What’s not a 1 to 1 swap out is using a bulk sweetener like erythritol.
+You can also use a bulk sweetener like erythritol.
 Common brands are Lakanto or Swerve.
-You can use this sweetener, but please understand that the end texture result will be different.
-If you do use this I would start with 2 tablespoons and add more as needed.
+If you use this sweetener, the texture will be different.
+Start with using 2 tablespoons of this sweetener and add more if needed.

 If you make these cookies any differently, please let me know in the comments below.
-This would also help others in the future, as I have not done any ingredient swaps for these butter cookies and do not know what the results would be.
+This would also help others in the future.

-- Once all the dry ingredients are together, I also like to mix them together with a whisk to help get out the lumbs in the flour.
+Once all the dry ingredients are together, I also like to mix them together with a whisk to help get out the lumps in the flour.

-Making these almon keto cookies fluffier and soft is pretty easy.
+Making these keto butter cookies fluffier and soft is pretty easy.
 Want to hear a little cookie secret that us bloggers know?
 When you have keto cookies with coconut flour, they automatically become fluffier and cakier.
-If I removed the coconut flour in these low carb butter cookies, they would be more crunchy.
+If I removed the coconut flour in these cookies, they would be more crunchy.

 This recipe is really simple to make.
-Once all of your wet ingredients (butter, egg, liquid sweetener and extracts) are blended together, you will beat in the dry ingredients (almond flour, coconut flour, baking powder, and sweetener).
+Once all of your wet ingredients are blended together, you will beat in the dry ingredients.

 Then it only needs 8 minutes to bake.